-I am writing this as I travel.
-Currently, I am in Paris with my Ultimate Concierge.
+I wrote this as I traveled.
+I was in Paris with my Ultimate Concierge.
 Travel is truly transformative and I got to thinking about how it can be a form of therapy.
-I will share my story of how it helped me in a time of surviving the loss of a love.
+I will share my story of how travel helped me in a time of surviving the loss of a love.

 After a loss there is change.
 When I think about the transitions one goes through to survive a loss, certain words come to my mind.
 On a personal level, I am beset with worry, sadness and fear of the unknown.
 I feel stuck.
 Paralyzed.
 I need time to digest my situation.

-To overcome loss may take hours, days and even years.
+To overcome loss may days, weeks, or even years.
 When I lost my late husband my loss took years, even though I found another love.

-One’s loss vanishes when one comes to terms with their circumstance.
-Only then can you replace fear with motivation.
-In other words, you will replace sadness with hope.
-Inspiration with aspiration and finally, the ultimate, the return to the joys of life.
+A person’s loss lessens when one comes to terms with their circumstance.
+Only when you come to terms with your loss will you be able to replace sadness with renewed motivation and hope, inspiration with aspiration and finally, the ultimate, the return to the joys of life.

 Loss can come in all forms.
-The Loss of a loved one, a job, retirement, a friendship, a pet, financial stability, and what about the loss of self?
+The loss of a loved one, a job, retirement, a friendship, a pet, financial stability, and what about the loss of self?
 The severity of the loss could spring from several factors, not least of which, the degree to which your day to day life is affected.
 These are all valid forms of loss that affect one’s mental health in different ways, and require their own grief journey.

-The seventh month I answered, “ I am feeling a little better.’
+The seventh month I vividly recall saying to him, “ I am feeling a little better.’

 At the beginning of the 10th month, I decided to travel with my daughters.
 The trip was part of our grief process.
-I decided we would go to The Asram in Calabassas, California.
+I decided we would go to a hiking Spa, The Ashram, in Calabasas, California.

 My decision was emotionally healing and helped tremendously with my grieving process.
 Twelve guests lived together in an old house with one shared bathroom.
-But outside the door were miles upon miles of hiking trails in Topanga Canyon.
-And just a few miles down the road was the gorgeous sand beach of Malibu and the vast Pacific Ocean.
+But outside the door of the home were miles upon miles of lush hiking trails in the Topanga Canyon.
+And just a few miles down the road from the home was the gorgeous sand beach of Malibu and the vast Pacific Ocean.

-For one week my daughters and I hiked different mountain trails and also Malibu beach.
-We cried together, hiked together, and shared our personal grief with nature as our soul mate.
+For one week my daughters and I hiked different mountain trails and walked the beach in Malibu.
+We cried together, hiked together, and shared our personal grief with nature as our fourth soul mate.

 My decision to travel after the death of a loved one was spontaneous.
 To partner with nature ten months after our loss was therapeutic and supported my mental health in untold ways.
 My timing was perfect.

 There are so many different places to travel, the whole world is there to consider.
 Though travel is often not about the destination, in this case, consider a feeling.
 The place you chose depends on your personal type of loss.

-Whether you are struggling with the loss of leaving the workplace, a fractured friendship, or a relationship.
-Or becoming an empty nester, or another matter concerning loss, do count travel as part of your healing process.
+Whether you are struggling with the loss of a love or leaving the workplace, or a fractured friendship or any type of serious relationship.
+Or becoming an empty nester or any other situation of loss do count travel as part of your healing process.
 I suggest listening to your heart.
 It knows the trail you should travel.
 Trust me, I know.

-After any form of loss, you have a choice to open up and bloom or remain tight and resist.
-It can be difficult to consider how to celebrate small emotional wins that will ultimately create joy.
-I suggest trying to find joy in the little things, like a bright, happy umbrella shading you from the rain.
+After any form of loss, you have a choice – you can open up and bloom or remain tight in the bud and resist.
+It can be difficult when one is sad to know how to celebrate small emotional wins that will ultimately create joy.
+I suggest trying to find joy in everything, even a bright, happy umbrella protecting you from the rain.
 Surviving loss is composed of several tough journeys that ultimately will lead to healing and joy.